CantBeSubh/DeepLynx/CONTRIBUTING.md

 ```
 Use the cascade delete tests in Record Mapping as a reference.

+#### Test Fixture
+* Make sure to implement the testing fixture in your unit test suite.
+This makes sure that only one container is spun up
+for each test suite and makes the tests much more efficient.
+Use the Class and Record Mapping test files as a reference.

 ## Submitting Pull Requests
 When you're ready to submit your changes, follow these steps: